 Located just a short drive from the Golden Gate Bridge, Muir Woods National Monument is a serene and awe-inspiring destination.
 Known for its majestic coastal redwood trees, the park offers visitors a chance to immerse themselves in the tranquillity of the ancient forest.

 Trails wind through the towering trees, providing opportunities for peaceful walks and nature appreciation.
-With their immense size and ethereal beauty, the towering redwoods create a truly enchanting experience.
+The redwoods’ immense size and ethereal beauty create a truly enchanting experience.

 Point Reyes National Seashore